pachterlab/CWGFLHGCCHAP_2021/html_site/docs/index.md

 ## Analysis Notebooks

-**1) Preprocessing - All notebooks for ClickTag and cDNA Library Demultiplexing**
+**1) Pre-processing - All notebooks for ClickTag and cDNA Library Demultiplexing**

-    a) ClickTagDemultiplexing
+    a) ClickTag Pre-processing

       - cellRangerClickTagCounts.ipynb